Bucculatrix ratisbonensis

 Bucculatrix ratisbonensis is a moth of the family Bucculatricidae.
 It is found from Fennoscandia to Italy and from Germany to Russia.
-It was described in 1861 by Henry Tibbats Stainton (as Bucculatrix artemisiae var. ratisbonensis).
+It was described in 1861 by Henry Tibbats Stainton.

 The wingspan is 7–8 mm.
 There are two to three generations per year with adults on wing from May to August.

 The larvae feed on Artemisia campestris and Artemisia vulgaris.
 They mine the leaves of their host plant.